jackjliew/ai-openscale/tutorial.md

 - Now add the PostgreSQL database.
 In your Watson Studio project, click **Add to project** and select **Connection**.

-- Select your PostgreSQL instance by connecting to the **Compose for PostgreSQL** service option, and providing the credentials to your service:
+- Select your PostgreSQL instance by connecting to the **Databases for PostgreSQL** service option, and providing the credentials to your service:

   ![Compose Service](images/compose_service.png)